 While travelling is a great experience, it’s even better when you know that you’re being money savvy and managing to save yourself some cash.

-Here are some this year.
+Here are some money saving tips for travel this year.

 I know, I know, this actually involves spending money, but if you get hurt or sick abroad, lose your passport or get your bag stolen, future you will be incredibly happy with your decision.